devopsdays/devopsdays-web/content/events/2022-buffalo/welcome.md

 any topic selected by the group as a collective.</p>

 <h2>Let's Talk About COVID-19</h2>
-<p>Due to anticipated changes to the COVID-19 guidelines, we will be requiring attendees to wear masks and maintain social distancing during the on-premise portion of the event.</p>
+<p>Due to anticipated changes to the COVID-19 guidelines, we will be requiring attendees to wear masks and maintain social distancing during the event.</p>
 <p><strong>Related:</strong></p>
 <ul>
   <li><a href="https://www.cdc.gov/coronavirus/2019-ncov/index.html" target="_blank">Center for Disease Control</a></li>